bricaud/personal-blog/_posts/2017-08-25-entropy-in-decision-trees.md

 published: false
 ---

 I recently wanted to refresh my memory about Machine Learning methods.
 I have spent some time reading tutorials, blogs and wikipedia.
 No doubts, Internet is really useful, this is great.
-I got back on tracks quickly with the general idea of the mainsteam algorithms.
-However, I find some points and explanations obscure and not adapted to beginners.
-Sometimes, there is a strong focus on maths, which is not bad in itself, but makes it difficult to grasp for people not used to high level maths (and there are many of them who wish to learn the basic concepts of Machine Learning!).
+I got back on tracks quickly with the general idea of the mainstream algorithms.
+However, from time to time, I find some particular points and explanations obscure.
+This concerns often details about the algorithms which are overlooked.
 Sometimes, the emphasis is on the main part of the algorithm and some details are left missing.
+But I found these missing parts quite important to fully understand what's going on in the algorithm.

-Then you tend to think it is missing because it is so simple that everyone will understand.
+In addition, you tend to think it is missing because it is so simple that everyone will understand.
 But in many case it is not!
 And it leaves the false impression that because you are not able to understand this step, you are not clever enough to grasp the concept.
 Pretty discouraging!
+Sometimes, the problem lies in the strong focus on maths, which is not bad in itself, but makes it difficult to grasp for people not used to high level maths (and there are many of them who wish to learn the basic concepts of Machine Learning!).
+As well as the equation, it is as interesting to get the ideas behind the equations.

 In this series of blog posts, I want to clarify or at least provide a different explanation of some of the concepts in machine learning, in the hope of helping people increasing their understanding about these methods.
 Since I have spent quite some time studying the concept of entropy in academia, I will start my Machine Learning tutorial with it.
-It is a key step in decision trees, however, entropy is often overlooked (as well as the Gini coefficient).
+It is a key step in decision trees, however, entropy is often overlooked (as well as the other measures of messiness of the data, like the Gini coefficient).
 This is really an important concept to get, in order to fully understand decision trees.

 ## Metaphoric definition of entropy

+Entropy is a concept used in Physics, mathematics, computer science (information theory) and other fields of science.
+You may have a look at [Wikipedia](https://en.wikipedia.org/wiki/Entropy_(disambiguation)) to see the many uses of entropy.
+Yet, its definition is not obvious for everyone.

-Plato, with his cave, knew that metaphors are good for explaning deep ideas.
+Plato, [with his cave](https://en.wikipedia.org/wiki/Allegory_of_the_Cave), knew that metaphors are good ways for explaning deep ideas.
 Let try to get some inspiration from him.
 I like the definition of entropy given sometimes by physicists:

 > Entropy is a measure of disorder